How to Spot the Potential Warning Signs of Suicide

 What if someone has ongoing feelings of suicide?

-Even if they are not suicidal in the moment, these feelings tend to recur.
 We should have the expectation that they’re going to feel this way again and help them anticipate the circumstances under which these thoughts or feelings are likely to emerge.
-A young adult with a history of becoming suicidal after they fail a test may not feel suicidal now, but might if they fail another test.
-Knowing the steps to take to help in the moment to get over the crisis is extremely important.

 Is suicide an impulsive act?

-Not always.
-Some people think about suicide for a very long time and plan carefully and basically make a decision that they feel is rational, although others would not agree, that their life is just not worth living.
-Others may be extremely impulsive, and the suicidal act may come at a moment of heightened emotion, in particular heightened anxiety and this sense of what we call psychic angst — pain in your being that just feels unbearable in the moment and may push someone to do something impulsively.
-Then, of course, there’s everything in between.
+Yes and no. Some people think about suicide for a very long time, plan carefully, and basically make a decision that they feel is rational, although others would not agree, that their life is just not worth living.
+Their decision to act on these feelings, thoughts, and plans can ultimately be quite sudden.
+After contemplating suicide for weeks or months, a person can decide in minutes that this is the moment to act.
+Others may be more impulsive, and the suicidal act may come with little or no planning or preparation.
+In general, the decision to act comes at a moment of heightened emotion, in particular heightened emotional pain also known as psychic angst — a pain in your being that just feels unbearable in the moment and may push someone to act.

 Can you predict who will take their life?

-We cannot predict who is going to die by suicide.
-Most people who experience or exhibit warning signs of suicide don’t take their lives.
+Although most people who die by suicide have a psychiatric illness, we cannot predict who is going to die by suicide.
+Most people who report thoughts of suicide don’t take their lives.
 There are many risk factors, but there is a lack of specificity in those risk factors.
-Many people get depressed or go through periods of hopelessness.
-For statistical reasons having to do with the relative infrequency of suicide and lack of specificity of any risk factor or group of risk factors related to suicidal behavior, it makes it impossible to predict who will die by suicide.
+Many people who are depressed or go through periods of hopelessness never attempt suicide.
+For statistical reasons having to do with the relative infrequency of suicide and insufficient specificity of any risk factor or group of risk factors related to suicidal behavior, it is difficult to predict who will die by suicide.

-There is no blood test.
-There is no brain scan.
-There is no psychological test that can tell us if and when an individual will engage in suicidal behavior.
 We look for triggers and warning signs that have been associated with suicide risk in vulnerable individuals because it makes common sense to do so and can save lives.
 But in the end, we don’t know what is in the mind of that person who ultimately decides to take their own life.
-We don’t know that final thought because it’s never available to us.
-Because of that, there’s a certain degree of humility that I think all of us who work with people who struggle with suicidal feelings have to accept and understand.

 Is there still a stigma around mental illness and suicide?